catlinman/neko-config/README.md

-# Neko Config #
+# Neko Config

-Neko Config is a repository containing most of my public configuration files as well as application themes and syntax highlighting settings for different kinds of code editing environments.
+Neko Config is a legacy repository containing a large collection of public configuration files, application themes, and syntax highlighting settings for different tools.

-There are also some basic template configuration files that you can use to get a headstart when setting up some applications.
+Over time, parts of this repository have been split out into more the more focused [zealsprince/.dotfiles](https://github.com/zealsprince/.dotfiles) repository (CLI-focused, e.g. Vim/Zsh/Tmux) managed as a standalone repo.

+This repo remains useful for application-specific configs, themes, and templates that aren’t actively managed as “real dotfiles” anymore.

-## What's included? ##
+## What's included?

 - Atom configuration
 - SublimeText 3 SyncSettings configuration
-- zshrc configuration file
-- Both Unix Vim (.vimrc) and Windows gVim (_vimrc) configuration files
-- tmux configuration files
 - Blender startup and configuration file
 - TeamSpeak NekoSpeak skin and icon pack
 - cmder setup with mintty and wsltty running zsh